 Editor’s Note: This blog was originally published in July 2018 and has been revised to reflect industry updates.

-Similar to any loan product, there are several factors to consider when determining between rehab mortgages, including the specific type, requirements, and qualifications.
+Similar to any loan product, there are several considerations when researching rehab mortgages, including specific types, requirements, and qualifications.
 The government-backed Federal Housing Administration (FHA) 203(k) loan offers two: Limited and Standard.
 Conventional options, such as the Freddie Mac CHOICERenovation and Fannie Mae HomeStyle, are also appropriate solutions.

-When considering what’s best, it’s important to work with a reputable and approved lender, such as Contour Mortgage, for guidance.
+When considering what’s best, it’s important to work with a reputable and approved lender, such as Contour Mortgage.

 Below we’ll examine various rehab mortgages, and outline the key advantages and disadvantages of each.